+The conditions of appointment as a Graduate Teaching Assistant or as a Marker are governed by the collective agreement between the University and CUPE Local 2278.
 Most graduate programs have a limited number of Teaching Assistantships available for registered full-time graduate students.
-For specific information on Teaching Assistantships, students should contact their graduate program.
-General information about Teaching Assistantships is available on our website.
+For specific information about Teaching Assistantships, students should contact their graduate program.

 Awards and Other Sources of Funding